-There have been so many actresses to precede Klea’s descent down those famed stairs of the Harmonia Gardens.
+There have been so many actresses who preceded Klea’s descent down those famed stairs of the Harmonia Gardens.

-There are moments that she would “gently” tip of her hat to a number of them.
-She won’t even tell the audience!
-When the audience sees those subtle touches, it will be remarkable.
-It is not a big deal.
-It is just a gentle nod to those Dollys that are beloved.
-Every time she utters, “wow, wow, wow, fellas…look at the old girl now fellas”, all that occurs to Klea is what Carol Channing brought to that moment in her mind’s eye.
+There were moments that she “gently” tipped her hat to a number of them.
+She didn't even tell the audience!
+When the audience saw those subtle touches, it was remarkable.
+It was just a gentle nod to those Dollys that are beloved.
+Every time she uttered, “wow, wow, wow, fellas…look at the old girl now fellas”, all that occurred to Klea was what Carol Channing brought to that moment in her mind’s eye.

 It was also there that Klea finished her Equity apprenticeship as part of the ensemble.
 Klea can only imagine what Marilyn Maye and Ginger Rogers, for example, brought to the role.

 Klea also loves the idea of Ruth Gordon in the role.
 There are all of these images rolling around in Klea’s head.
 There are VERY FEW pointed moments in which There have been so many actresses making Dolly their own…from the original guard on through the actresses of more recent memory.
-It is a fabulous legacy and it is a fabulous part for women and others.
-It is ALL there.
-Klea also knows that she has to SHOW UP fresh!

-Special Achievement Award from “Time Out New York” magazine and the recording of Everything the Traffic Will Allow was named one of the top ten show albums of 2002 by Talkin’ Broadway.com.
+KLEA BLACKHURST is an actress, singer and comedienne who is best known for her award-winning tribute to Ethel Merman, Everything The Traffic Will Allow.
+Among many accolades, this production earned her the inaugural Special Achievement Award from “Time Out New York” magazine and the recording of Everything the Traffic Will Allow was named one of the top ten show albums of 2002 by Talkin’ Broadway.com.
 She has played several iconic roles of the Merman cannon including Mama Rose in Gypsy.

-It is a well known fact that Hello, Dolly was written for Ethel Merman.
+It is a well-known fact that Hello, Dolly was written for Ethel Merman.
 However, after appearing in Gypsy for four years (two years on Broadway and two years on the road), she turned Jerry Herman and David Merrick down.
 Jerry, especially, was crestfallen.
 The very first Broadway show he ever saw was Annie Get Your Gun starring Merman.

-When Dolly came his way, here was his opportunity.
+When Dolly came his way, there was Herman's opportunity.
 The score was written with her mind.
 Not only did she turn them down, she didn’t even desire to hear the score for fear that she would either regret her decision or possibly change her mind.
 That decision, on her part, of course, led the ball rolling towards Carol Channing and a long line of Dollys!
 Merman finally gave in at the end of the run and came out of her “retirement from Broadway” and ended the run.

 When the show opened, Carol Channing starred as Dolly, with a supporting cast that included David Burns as Horace, Charles Nelson Reilly as Cornelius, Eileen Brennan as Irene, Jerry Dodge as Barnaby, Sondra Lee as Minnie Fay, Alice Playten as Ermengarde, and Igors Gavon as Ambrose.
 Although facing competition from Funny Girl with Barbra Streisand, Hello, Dolly! swept the Tony Awards that year, winning awards in ten categories (out of eleven nominations) that tied the musical with the previous record keeper South Pacific, a record that remained unbroken for 37 years until The Producers won twelve Tonys in 2001.

-Pearl Bailey (in an all-black version with Cab Calloway, Mabel King, Clifton Davis, Ernestine Jackson and a young Morgan Freeman), Phyllis Diller, and Ethel Merman.
+After Channing left the show, Merrick employed a string of prominent actresses to play Dolly, including Ginger Rogers, Martha Raye, Betty Grable, Pearl Bailey (in an all-black version with Cab Calloway, Mabel King, Clifton Davis, Ernestine Jackson and a young Morgan Freeman), Phyllis Diller, and Ethel Merman.